GideonA-HUB/JO-E-commerce/EMAIL_SETUP_GUIDE.md

 I need catering for 50 people for my wedding next month.
 Can you help?

 ---
-This message was sent automatically from your CHOPHOUSE website contact form.
+This message was sent automatically from your TASTY FINGERS website contact form.
 You can reply directly to john@example.com to respond to the customer.
 ```